 The Division of Sport Fish-Southcentral Region collected harvest and fishery information on sharks through the groundfish harvest assessment program although no specific research objectives were identified.
-Interviews were conducted representing 2,687 boat-trips and 13,117 angler-days of effort targeting groundfish species in 2019.
-Interviewed anglers caught seven salmon sharks but kept only two, caught two sleeper sharks and did not retain any, and caught 2,666 spiny dogfish and kept 10.
-Biological data were obtained from one salmon shark and two spiny dogfish (Contact Martin Schuster).
+Interviews were conducted representing 1,979 boat-trips and 8,757 angler-days of effort targeting or harvesting groundfish species in 2020.
+Interviewed anglers caught seven salmon sharks and kept six, caught one sleeper sharks and did not retain any, and caught 359 spiny dogfish and kept five.
+Biological data were obtained from two salmon sharks (Contact Martin Schuster).